cider-dft/CiderPress/docs/workflows/models.rst

 live in ``ciderpress/data/functionals`` and are shipped as package data through ``MANIFEST.in``; :mod:`ciderpress.dft.model_utils` resolves their short names, and :doc:`../usage/production_models` lists every name with its checksum.
-The older functional set from the CIDER23X work is also archived on Zenodo and can be fetched with ``scripts/download_functionals.py``.
+The older functional sets from the CIDER23X and CIDER24X works are also archived on Zenodo and can be fetched with ``scripts/download_functionals.py``.

 See :doc:`training` for the expected training-data boundary and :doc:`../ciderpress/models/models` for the regression APIs.